Dillon-Benson/Dillon-Benson.github.io/source/_posts/2013-08-01-how-to-use-the-terminal-part-3.markdown

 title: "How to Use the Terminal (Part 3)"
 date: 2013-08-01 14:01
 comments: true
-categories:
+categories: ["Terminal", "Commands", "Files", "Folders", "Directories"]
 ---

 Welcome!
-After reading the [first](http://dillon-benson.github.io/blog/2013/07/18/how-to-use-the-terminal/) and [second](http://dillon-benson.github.io/blog/2013/07/20/how-to-use-the-terminal-part-2/) tutorials you should already know what a command is, its arguments, and options.
+After reading the first and second tutorials you should already know what a command is, its arguments, and options.
 You've learned several commands so far.
 This post will be your final tutorial on how to use the terminal.
 In this post you'll learn a few more essential commands.

 ##Renaming files and directories
 Renaming files and directories is easy.
 The syntax of renaming a directory is the same as that of renaming of file and looks like this: